Call me on the job on:

 • Pine is more cohesive with the liquid preservatives as the wood grain is less dense, a lower resin count and absorbs the preservative like a sponge when the process is undertaken correctly.

-• The preservative should penetrate approximately upto 10-15mm into the timber but due to the varying density of the wood it may only absord to 1 millimetre in depth into the wood grain.
+• The preservative should penetrate approximately up to 10-15mm into the timber but due to the varying density of the wood it may only absorb to 1 millimetre in depth into the wood grain.

 • The main problem with pine is it also absorbs water easily when in saturated conditions and is faster rotting.